 An employee's voluntary decision to seek assistance from the FSAP will not be used as the basis for disciplinary action and will not be a defense to the imposition of disciplinary action where facts proving a violation of university policy are obtained outside of the FSAP.
-The FSAP program is staffed by an EAP (Employee Assistance Professional) counselor who is also a licensed provider of mental health services in the state of Georgia.
+The FSAP program is staffed by EAP (Employee Assistance Professional) counselor who are also a licensed provider of mental health services in the state of Georgia.

 To make an appointment, call 404.894.1225.

 When was the program established, and how successful has

 The FSAP was established more than twenty years ago.
 The program is very successful—the team establishes utilization rates every year and compare them to industry standards in general and academic institutions in particular, and it ranks near the top.

 What types of counseling services are available through

 The FSAP offers confidential and professional consulting, counseling, education and referral services that cover areas such as family and spousal/partner relationships; parenting and eldercare concerns; alcohol and substance abuse, as well as other addictive behaviors; financial pressures; psychological issues (e.g., depression and anxiety); stress; conflict; and work-related matters.
 The FSAP is a benefit for all Georgia Tech employees—there is no cost.

 It’s very simple.
 The FSAP has a dedicated line for employees on campus.
 The team operates during business hours, and can be reached at 404-894-1225.
 It is a voice mailbox that is checked several times a day.
 It is completely confidential, and a counselor will call employees back usually within the day.
 If an employee is having a mental health emergency, we ask that they call 911 or go to the nearest hospital emergency room.

 What is a major reason why employees may be hesitant to